embulk/gradle-embulk-runset/README.md

 Usage
 ------

-Set up Gradle 8.4 or later (often with [the Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html)), and prepare `build.gradle` like below.
+Set up Gradle 8.7 or later, and make `build.gradle` like below.

 ```
 plugins {